AtulYadavCodes/SheetXray/README.md

 - User authentication with JWT tokens (login/register/logout)
 - Responsive layout with navigation and sidebar
 - Dashboard with file management and folder organization
+- Profile management with avatar upload powered by ImageFlow service
-- Profile management and subscription status display
+- Subscription status display
 - Integration with Razorpay payment gateway for premium subscriptions
 - Protected routes for authenticated users
 - Chat interface for AI-powered spreadsheet queries